stephanieangela03/VR-Proklamasi-Kemerdekaan/README.md

 3. Explore and Learn
     - Take your time to explore the recreated scene of the Proclamation of Independence.
     - Engage with educational content and gain a deeper understanding of Indonesia's journey to independence.

+Download big file that are not included in this Github repository link:https://drive.google.com/drive/folders/1nr-PGFkr34lUEVfODh66cOsYToODSuNb?usp=drive_link